v-inu-k/Task-Management-API/README.md

 - To start the server, enter the following command in the terminal:

     ```node index.js```
+- To populate random 1000 tasks into the DB, enter the following command in the terminal:

+    ```node populate.js```
 ---
 - Next, open Postman API